zzufx/zzuf-maps/README.md

-**zzuf-maps** is a repository of Minecraft PvP maps created by [@zzufx](https://github.com/zzufx), for use with the [PvP Game Manager](https://github.com/PGMDev/PGM) plugin.
+**zzuf-maps** is a repository of Minecraft PvP maps created by [@zzufx](https://github.com/zzufx), for use with the [PvP Game Manager](https://github.com/CasualModernPGM/PGM) plugin.

+As it has more powerful capabilities for mapmakers, the use of [CasualModernPGM's PGM fork](https://github.com/CasualModernPGM/PGM) is highly recommended.
+Maps in this repository are guaranteed to work on the `upstream` version of the plugin too though, unless stated otherwise (either via folder names or comments in the .xml file).

-The majority of maps are CC BY-SA 4.0 licensed.
-Other maps can be CC BY-NC-SA 4.0 licensed.
+Maps are either CC BY-SA 4.0 or CC BY-NC-SA 4.0 licensed.
 Each map has a LICENSE.txt file.

 # Folders
 A description of each folder's contents